 What do you wear in Japan in summer?

-You’re going to want light, breathable fabrics like cotton or linen, as well as a hat, UV umbrella and a portable fan.
-Unless you’re spending your entire Japan trip in the north — think Hokkaido — be prepared to sweat.
+You will want light, breathable fabrics such as cotton or linen, along with a hat, a UV umbrella and a portable fan.
+Unless you plan to spend your entire trip up north in Hokkaido, be prepared to sweat.

-From the second you leave the air-conditioned paradise of your accommodation, you’re going to be hit with a wave of heat and humidity.
-You can’t do much about it, so simply embrace it and try out all of Japan’s unique cooling products, like tingly menthol wipes and sprays.
+The moment you step out of the air-conditioned comfort of your accommodation, you will feel waves of heat and humidity.
+There is not much you can do about it, so embrace the experience and try Japan’s many cooling products, including menthol wipes and sprays.

 Want to escape the heat?
 Check out these restaurants and food tours in Northern Japan.